Parking Pass Requirements:

 - Students who park on school grounds or at Freedom House Church without a valid parking permit will face disciplinary consequences.

-For the 2019-2020 School Year, parking passes will be available on a first-come-first-serve basis to those that are eligible and choose to drive to school.
-Parking Passes will be given out on the following days until they are gone:
+For the 2020-2021 School Year, parking passes will be available on a first-come-first-serve basis to those that are eligible and choose to drive to school.

 Parking at Bradford Prep is not a right but rather a privilege and choice.
 To protect the health and safety of all our students and staff, student vehicles parked on school property or at Freedom House are subject to search by any authorized school personnel or law enforcement agencies when there is a reasonable suspicion that a student may be in violation of school policy or law.